meiguiz/SSDC-Grasp/README.md

 ## SSNet
 ---

-The code of SSNet can be found at [code](https://github.com/meiguiz/SG-Grasp)
+The code of SSNet can be found at [code](https://github.com/meiguiz/SG-Grasp) Or you can use other semantic segmentation methods from MMSegmentation at [this](https://github.com/open-mmlab/mmsegmentation)

 ## DCNet
 ---